 It is not necessary to know X-Plane's data structure and scripts, only a basic understanding of commands and datarefs can be useful for custom data conversion.

 Before building a home cockpit (especially if this is your first project), you need to realise that it can be a complex and time-consuming process.
 Please first carefully study the pages of this site (all information is presented in a fairly understandable form).

-The RSC Inteface project is always in a constant development state, its functionality can be improved and changed during the development process.
+The SimVimX project is always in a state of constant development and its functionality can be improved and changed during development.